idaholab/DACKAR/README.md

 - Different approach when there is a issue with SSLError

+As a first alternative, the following command can be used:
 ```bash
   python nltkDownloader.py
 ```

-Please check (https://www.nltk.org/data.html) on how to manually install nltk data.
+If not successful, please check (https://www.nltk.org/data.html) on how to manually install nltk data.
 For this project, the users can try the following steps:

 ```bash